 CA9 Finds Chinese Christian Woman from Indonesia Established Well-Founded Fear of Future Persecution (Updated 5/21/07)

-The Court reversed the BIA’s determination that there was no evidence that the Indonesian government was unable or unwilling to control the perpetrators of religious and ethnic violence.
-In doing so, the Court relied on the voluminous record, including State Department reports and expert testimony. (
+CA9 reversed the BIA’s determination that there was no evidence that the Indonesian government was unable or unwilling to control the perpetrators of religious and ethnic violence.
+It relied on the voluminous record, including DOS reports and expert testimony. (

 Lolong v.
 Gonzales